-The Mwamba Conservation Centre is just inside the eastern boundary of grid cell 0339BD, more or less under the U in the label for the Watamu Marine National Park.
+The Mwamba Conservation Centre is just inside the eastern boundary of quarter degree grid cell 0339BD, more or less under the U in the label for the Watamu Marine National Park.
 The boundaries of the Arabuko-Sokoke Forest are clearly shown in the Google image.
 Mida Creek lies between the forest and the sea.
 If you arrive by air, you fly into Malindi, near the northeastern corner of the map.
 About 100 km to the south is Mombasa.

 Dr Colin Jackson is the Scientific Director of A Rocha Kenya.
 I had supervised his PhD, which was entitled The moult and migration strategies of Lesser Sand Plover, Greater Sand Plover and Terek Sandpiper.
 Colin graduated in April 2018 and a substantial component of his data had been collected at Mida Creek.
 During a visit to Nairobi to participate in a Tropical Biology Association course, I took the opportunity to travel to the Kenyan coast and visit Colin “at home” at Mwamba, and also to make a belated pilgrimage to the study site at Mida Creek which we had talked about a lot.